Animadversio/Animadversio.github.io/_academic_notes/PCA-of-High-Dimensional-Trajectories.md

 \lambda_k =(2-2\cos \frac{k\pi}{T+1})^{-1},k=1,...T
 $$

+For matrix $C$ , we know it has one $0$ eigenvalue, along the dimension of $1$ (vector full of 1) and the complement of $1$ vector has eigenvalue 1.

+Thus the explained variance of

 [^3]: Physical intuition is this $S^TS$​ represents the 2nd derivative operator of length $T$​ signal with zero padding or constant boundary condition; while the circulant matrix represents the 2nd derivative operator of a cyclic signal of length $T$​.
 This difference in boundary condition vanish for long enough $T$​.
 [^4]: Borowska, J., & Łacińska, L. (2015).
 [Eigenvalues of 2-tridiagonal Toeplitz matrix](https://yadda.icm.edu.pl/yadda/element/bwmeta1.element.baztech-1455d930-653b-4f23-a7ad-6c9431dc8f96/c/2015_Borowska_4-art_02.pdf)  *Journal of Applied Mathematics and Computational Mechanics*, *14*(4).
 See Eq.
 17.